andrew/ultimate-awesome/README.md

 - [awesome-akash-web-list](https://github.com/balvinder294/awesome-akash-web-list) - A Curated List of Akash.net related websites, tools, and stuff .
 - [awesome-coffee](https://github.com/beargruug/awesome-coffee) - ☕️ A curated list of awesome coffee resources, tools, guides, and more.
 - [awesome-chemistry](https://github.com/beingzhutao/awesome-chemistry) - A curated list of chemistry libraries and software.
 Please feel free to contribute!.
+- [awesome-naveen](https://github.com/belkale/awesome-naveen) - Naveen's list of awesome internet resources.
+These are content that is personally curated by me and contains the very best of internet.
 - [awesome-memory-forensics](https://github.com/beyefendi/awesome-memory-forensics) - Memory forensics literature.
 - [index-decentralized-applications](https://github.com/block-foundation/index-decentralized-applications) - List of Decentralized Technologies.
 - [Interactive-Learning](https://github.com/BlueBoxWare/Interactive-Learning) - Websites, tutorials and software which allow you to learn tech and science stuff by experimenting, playing and/or interacting.